ertuo-php/ertuo/README.md

 ### Composite Rules

-Similar to alias rules, there are situations in which you need a route rule to be able to do several different checks.
+Similar to alias rules, there are situations when you need a route rule to be able to do several different checks.
 You can achieve this with a composite rule.
-It is simply a list of rules that will be called consecutively until either there is a value accepted, or when the list of composite rules is depleted
+It is simply a list of rules that will be called consecutively until either the value of the current step is accepted, or when the list of composite rules is depleted.

 ```php
 // create a composite rule from "id" and "any" rules